giantswarm/docs/src/content/advanced/configure-dex-in-your-cluster/index.md

 We'll use the [app platform](https://docs.giantswarm.io/app-platform/) to deploy the app, as it allows us to deploy apps across workload clusters using a single API endpoint.
 In this example, we create an `App` custom resource (CR) with the parameters to install our [`dex-app`](https://github.com/giantswarm/dex-app) in the desired cluster, and a `ConfigMap` with the configuration values.

 The `connectorConfig` format can look different depending on the oidc provider you want to use.
 Some examples can be found below.
-Detailed upstream documentation on all currently available connectors and their respective configuration is available [here](https://dexidp.io/docs/connectors/).
+Details on all connectors and their respective configuration is available in the [Dex documentation](https://dexidp.io/docs/connectors/).

 {{< tabs >}}
 {{< tab title="Keycloak">}}